This page is actually a collection of articles – all written by me

 clipped in the picture.
 That might even explain the "runaway" as

 a take-off where GPS altitude was extremely off (negative).
-That might have
+It might have

 been the take-off at about 20:00 after a pause at the runway (to adjust mixers).